Once the infertility evaluation is complete, treatment may begin. The road to success for many couples begins with the following first steps.

 Operative hysteroscopy refers to a minimally invasive technique whereby such conditions can be treated on an outpatient or “day surgery” basis.
 Conditions treated hysteroscopically include endometrial polyps or fibroids that can be removed to enhance fertility.

 Some couples require sophisticated techniques called Assisted Reproductive Technologies (ART) to achieve a pregnancy.
-These techniques, available trough GENES fertility institute for Puerto Rico and the and Caribbean, include In Vitro Fertilization (IVF) and Intracytoplasmic Sperm Injection (ICSI).
-These techniques are highly successful for most couples.
+These techniques, available trough GENES Fertility Institute for Puerto Rico and the Caribbean, include In Vitro Fertilization (IVF), Intravaginal Culture System (INVOCELL) and Intracytoplasmic Sperm Injection (ICSI), These techniques are highly successful for most couples.